StrikingLoo/strikingloo.github.io/wiki-articles/biology/nutrition.md

 - **Limited** intake of red meat

 Other important elements of the Mediterranean diet are sharing meals with family and friends, enjoying a glass of red wine and being physically active."
 [Source](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/mediterranean-diet/art-20047801)

+---
+“Even in quite mild weather half the calories you burn go to keep your body warm.”

+Excerpt From: Bill Bryson.
+“A Short History Of Nearly Everything.”